Journal of Clinical Nursing

 Please read the guidelines carefully for details on the submission of manuscripts, the journal's requirements and standards as well as information concerning the procedure after a manuscript has been accepted for publication in JCN.
 Authors are encouraged to visit Wiley Blackwell Author Services for further information on the preparation and submission of articles and figures.

 1.1 Essential Criteria

-The Editors welcome papers that develop and promote knowledge that is directly relevant to all spheres of clinical practice in nursing and midwifery around the world.
+The Editors welcome papers that develop and promote knowledge that is directly relevant to all spheres of clinical practice in nursing around the world.
 Therefore, papers must demonstrate clinical application and international relevance, and make an important and novel contribution to the field.
 The Editors are also looking for papers which will be widely read and cited, thereby having an impact on nursing knowledge and practice.
 Manuscripts undergo an initial review by the Editor-in-Chief and the Editors before peer review, to assess whether they meet these essential criteria.
 There is no process of appeal against rejection at this stage.

 The advice of a statistician should always be sought for quantitative studies, and this person should be acknowledged in the acknowledgement section if the paper is accepted for publication.
 Where other than simple descriptive statistics are used, a statistician should be included as one of the authors or identified as such when submitting the paper.
 Please also refer to our statistical guidelines.

 Papers submitted should be relevant to the Aims & Scope of JCN and written in a way that makes the relevance of content clear for JCN's international readership.
 For a discussion of what international relevance means and what makes a paper internationally relevant, please see Watson et al.'s editorial on ‘What makes a JCN paper international?’.